Sachin1299/Calculator/README.md

 # Calculator

-Calculator
-this is a calculator made by me while learning java applet for only practice
+This is a calculator made by me, while learning java applet for only practice